phil-barrett/panel_meter_backpack/README.md

 Here it is mounted on the Panel Meter.
 ![Mounted on Panel Meter](https://github.com/phil-barrett/panel_ammeter_backpack/blob/main/RC289694_DxO_2048.jpg)

-The Kicad Design files are located here and a [shared OSHPark Project is here](https://oshpark.com/shared_projects/dM8UnLfD).
+The Kicad Design files for Version 2.51 are located here and a [shared OSHPark Project is here](https://oshpark.com/shared_projects/dM8UnLfD).
 You can order three boards from OSHPark for $10.95 USD.
 The BoM is pretty simple
   * J1, J5 - 2 position 3.5mm Screw Terminal - Common, Various Sources.
   * J2 Barrel Jack CUI Devices PJ-002A, 2.10mm ID (0.083"), 5.50mm OD (0.217").
 Digikey - CP-002A-ND, Mouser - 490-PJ-002A.
 Many others fit this footprint.
   * J3 2.54mm 1x3 Pin Header - Common, Various Sources.